top of page

 20250425_1113_Outline of Person_remix_01jsq2ctmhfhqtnnkhz0smm0pk_edited.png

-A 504 plan provides accommodations for students who need general education more accessible, but don't qualify for special education services through an IEP.
-504 plans are made so that students who need extra support can still learn alongside their peers.
-They can include accommodations such as extended time for test taking, receiving extra materials for the lesson, and the ability to move to a quieter environment for tests and individual work.
-For a student to receive accommodations through a 504 plan, there is no need for a formal evaluation or for a plan to be written down in any required way (Understood, n.d.).
+A 504 plan provides accommodations for students who need general education to be more accessible but do not qualify for special education services through an IEP.
+These plans allow students to receive necessary support while learning alongside their peers.
+They can include accommodations such as extended time for test-taking, extra materials for lessons, and the ability to move to a quieter environment for tests and individual work.
+For a student to receive accommodations through a 504 plan, there is no requirement for a formal evaluation or a standardized written plan.
+(Vierstra, 2024

-504 plans are put into law through Section 504 of the Rehabilitation Act of 1973.
-In the act, schools that receive federal funding must provide for all students regardless of disability, a free and appropriate public education (U.S., n.d.b).
-504s are important because they provide legal protection for the education of students who do not qualify for special education services.
-Some students have disabilities that do not require them to receive specialized education outside of the general classroom.
-504 plans provide support and accommodations to make learning in the general education classroom more accessible.
-504 plans can provide accommodations for DHH students that include an interpreter and CART services even if they do not need to receive support in a special education classroom.
-This allows DHH students to learn alongside their peers while still receiving the support they need for an accessible education.
-If a DHH student has a 504 plan, it can provide the interpreters with more information on how best to support the student.
-Especially if the student has additional disabilities such as ADHD, it can help the school interpreter determine an interpreting approach that is best for the student (Understood, n.d.). â€‹â€‹504 plans require fewer team members to create.
-The team includes the student, the parents/caregivers, general education and special education teachers, and the school principal (Understood, 2023).
+504 plans are established under Section 504 of the Rehabilitation Act of 1973.
+Under the act, schools that receive federal funding must provide all students, regardless of disability, with a free and appropriate public education (U.S. Department of Education, n.d.).
+504s are vital because they provide legal protections for students who do not qualify for special education services.
+Some students have disabilities that do not require specialized instruction outside the general classroom.
+504 plans provide accommodations that make learning in the general education classroom more accessible.
+504 plans can provide accommodations for deaf and hard of hearing students, including an interpreter and CART services, even if they do not need support in a special education classroom.
+This allows deaf and hard of hearing students to learn alongside their peers while still receiving the support they need for an accessible education.
+If a deaf or hard of hearing student has a 504 plan, it can provide interpreters with guidance on how best to support access.
+This is especially helpful when a student has additional disabilities, such as ADHD, as it can inform the interpreter’s approach (Vierstra, 2024). â€‹â€‹504 plans typically involve fewer team members in their development.
+The team includes the student, the parents/caregivers, general education and special education teachers, and the school principal (Rawe, 2024).

 Key Comparisons of IEPs and 504 Plans

-A great resource comparing IEPs with 504 Plans is a chart created by Understood (2023), a nonprofit providing resources and supports to diverse learners.
-I will highlight my 3 key takeaways when comparing IEPs and 504 Plans.
+A great resource for comparing IEPs and 504 Plans is a chart created by Understood (Rawe, 2024), a nonprofit that provides resources to diverse learners.
+Below are 3 key takeaways I noted when comparing IEPs and 504 Plans.

 #1: Goals and Progress